NeilJustice/ZenUnitAndMetalMock/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/nai2lbekcloq7psw?svg=true)](https://ci.appveyor.com/project/NeilJustice/zenunitzenmock)

 # ZenUnit

-ZenUnit is a C++ unit testing framework designed for writability of value and type parameterized tests, readability of tests and test results, and robustness in the face of code mutations inducible by future LLVM-powered mutation testing frameworks.
+ZenUnit is a C++ unit testing framework designed for writability of value and type parameterized tests, readability of tests and test results, and for robustness to code mutations inducible by future LLVM-powered mutation testing frameworks.

 # ZenMock
 ZenMock is a C++ mocking framework powered by ZenUnit for confirming the correctness of software component interactions by way of virtual, template, static, and free function mocking using an arrange-act-assert syntax.